The Bankruptcy Process

 An experienced Denver bankruptcy lawyer, David M. Serafin has assisted numerous individuals in Denver and other areas of Colorado achieve a fresh start financially by reducing or eliminating credit card debt, medical bills, tax debt, and debt resulting from foreclosure or repossession.
 We also represent businesses in corporate bankruptcy filings.

-Proper application of the Means Test under the new laws in Colorado, combined with a particular client’s objectives, will determine which chapter is most appropriate.
-A chapter 7 is considerably different from a chapter 13.
-Often referred to as a form of debt liquidation, a chapter 7 eliminates most types of unsecured debts without the requirement to make monthly plan payments.
+Proper application of the Means Test under the new bankruptcy laws in Colorado, combined with a particular client’s objectives, will determine which chapter of bankruptcy is most appropriate.
+A chapter 7 bankruptcy is considerably different from a chapter 13 bankruptcy.
+Often referred to as a form of debt liquidation, a chapter 7 bankruptcy eliminates most types of unsecured debts without the requirement to make monthly plan payments.
 In other words, a chapter 7 provides immediate debt relief and is the quickest, simplest and easiest form of bankruptcy.
-In comparison, a chapter 13 allows a debtor with a regular course of income to keep valuable assets and to re-organize most debts in the form of a three to five year monthly consolidated payment plan (or less if all unsecured debt is being paid back).
+In comparison, a chapter 13 allows a bankruptcy debtor with a regular course of income to keep valuable assets and to re-organize most debts in the form of a three to five year monthly consolidated payment plan (or less if all unsecured debt is being paid back).

 The meeting of creditors, which typically is a short hearing lasting, on average about 10-15 minutes and which is rarely attended by any creditors, is conducted by a chapter 7 or 13 trustee at the Colorado Bankruptcy Court.
 After the meeting of creditors, you are responsible for both completing a second course, referred to as a Financial Management course, AND providing our office with a certificate of completion, both within 45 days after the meeting of creditors.